 How should this medicine be used?

-IncobotulinumtoxinA injection comes as a powder to be mixed with a liquid and injected into a muscle by a doctor.
+IncobotulinumtoxinA injection comes as a powder to be mixed with a liquid and injected into the saliva glands or a muscle by a doctor.
 Your doctor will choose the best place to inject the medication in order to treat your condition.
-You may receive additional injections every 3 months, depending on your condition and on how long the effects of the treatment last.
+You may receive additional injections every 3–4 months, depending on your condition and on how long the effects of the treatment last.

 Your doctor will probably start you on a low dose of incobotulinumtoxinA injection and gradually change your dose according to your response to the medication.